 Before heading in for sweat therapy, gently exfoliate your body.
 This relaxing body scrub will slough away dead skin cells, so when you head into the sauna, your pores can release all the deep-down toxins that may have been trapped.
 And that will leave you feeling great and looking even more radiant.

 Taking a quick shower beforehand will remove surface dirt and oil from the body and can maximize the effect of the impending deep sweat.
 Hopping back in the shower afterwards will cool down your body temperature and also ensure complete sanitation, especially after using a shared space like a sauna.
-Make the experience even more pleasant with this island citrus body wash that will kickstart a relaxing mood.
+Make the experience even more pleasant with this refreshing orange and vanilla body wash.

 A typical 20-minute session in the sauna can draw as much as one quarter of water from the body as you engage in a deep sweat.
 It’s imperative you replace those lost fluids so that your body has the hydration and vital nutrients it needs to optimally function.
 Pack your gym bag with a bottle or two of refreshing coconut water, which not only tastes great but also replenishes the water, electrolytes, potassium, and sodium that may have been lost through perspiration.
 Unlike sports drinks, it also doesn’t have the unnecessary sugar content.

 The time directly after a sauna can lead to deep relaxation, and in some cases, the best sleep you’ve ever had.
 It is recommended to take a brief shower or a dip in the pool to cool the body down before resuming the rest of the activities of the day.
 At night, a good cup of tea with herbal remedies will help to promote a restful sleep (or even a short nap during the day).